Concordium/concordium.github.io/source/mainnet/net/guides/company-identities.rst

 .. dropdown:: Mainnet

    #.
-To recover your identity object (e.g. if you lost it), run the following command, modifying the paths as appropriate:
+To recover your identity object (e.g. if you lost it), run the following command:

       .. code-block:: console

-        user_cli recover-identity --cryptographic-parameters cryptographic-parameters.json \
+        user_cli recover-identity --cryptographic-parameters cryptographic-parameters.json --ip-info ip-info.json --request-out recovery-request.json
-                          --ip-info ip-info.json \
-                          --request-out recovery-request.json # recovery request to send to the identity provider

    #.
 Email the ``recovery-request.json`` output file to ania@notabene.id.
 The request should be sent to the identity provider through a trusted channel, together with any other required identity data.
 When the recovery request has been validated successfully, Notabene will notify you by email, and they will return the identity object named ``id-object.json`` that you lost.
 With the recovered identity object, you can then recreate your account keys(account-keys.json) by running ``user_cli create-credential-v1``.